magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/mqtt.md

 - The next step is to create an **Uplink data converter**.

-The purpose of the decoder function is to parse the incoming data and metadata into a format that ThingsBoard can consume.
+The purpose of the decoder function is to parse the incoming data and metadata into a format that IoT Hub can consume.
 **deviceName** and **deviceType** are required, while *attributes* and *telemetry* are optional.
 **Attributes** and **telemetry** are flat key-value objects.
 Nested objects are not supported.